English edition (Book One)

 GARDAVUE FEBRUARY 2001 page 30 (Association of Child Care Services in the School Sector of Quebec

 I really liked your book Aïxa.
 I liked when you came last year.
 I found that weird name (Uncle Camille) - It's a girl's name.
-There is also Granny me, it's funny as surrnom.
+There is also Mamie-moi, in the french book, it's funny as a nickname.
 I found your story beautiful.
 Did you only do this book?

 I read AÏXA with a lot of interest.
 The story is charming and the drawings very successful.
 Children will surely love and learn the beauty of difference.

-Your book is superb, we greatly appreciate my son Tristan and me.
+Your book is superb, we greatly appreciate my son Tristan and I.

 A word to express our admiration for the tasty and fascinating story of the little Aïxa.
 The illustrations are fresh and cheerful.
 We especially liked the detached illustrations that nicely enamel the text.
 These are sunny images that make us want to know better the country of your childhood.